 - Skin folds around his face and neck could cause skin problems

-- Elbow dysplasia: ideally O:O (swollen, painful elbows and lameness)
+- Elbow dysplasia: ideally O:O

-- Eye disease: Progressive retinal atrophy (PRA) (gradual loss of vision)
+- Eye disease: Progressive retinal atrophy (PRA) (annual testing)

-The Mastiff is one of the high profile breeds designated by the Kennel Club as requiring particular monitoring by reason of visible conditions which may cause health and welfare concerns.
+The Mastiff is one of the high profile breeds designated by the Kennel Club as requiring particular monitoring by reason of visible conditions which may cause health and welfare concerns

 - Bitches under 20 months not to produce a litter